z03h/ext-reactions/README.md

 # +🤔(prefix) > +👍🏾 > +👀(listen for subcommand) > -👍🏾 > +👍🏾
 # 👀 (listening_emoji) separates parent reactions from subcommand reactions

-# `case_insensitive` will try to ignore different skin color/gender emojis.
+# `case_insensitive` will try to ignore different skin color/gender modifiers.
 # You can also invoke the subcommand with:
 # +🤔(prefix) > +👍🏾 > +👀(listen for subcommand) > +👍 > -👍
 @bot.reaction_group('👍🏾', case_insensitive=True)